Collectors of Network Metadata - Lumu Portal

 Lumu offers a variety of collector options for sending your network metadata.
 Depending on your needs and how you want to integrate Lumu into your infrastructure, you can choose a combination of collectors to cover all your enterprise perimeters.

-In this section of the Lumu Portal, you can manage the available collector types such as Gateways, Virtual Appliances, Agents, and API.
+In this section of the Lumu Portal, you can manage the available collector types such as Agents, Virtual Appliances, Gateways and custom API collectors.

 This article shows a brief overview of the collectors you can use to incorporate Lumu into your security operation.
-For detailed information, consult the documentation link included in each collector description, or consult our deployment and integration guide.
+For detailed information on each collector, consult the documentation link included in each collector description, or consult our deployment and integration guide.

-Note: some features, such as end-point level visibility, Custom Collectors and Integrations are only available for Lumu PRO subscriptions, consult our website for more details.
+Note that some features, such as end-point level visibility, Custom Collectors and Integrations are only available for paid Lumu subscriptions, consult our website for more details [Add link].

 Gateways